When we mention Go-to-Market strategy, there’s one thing that comes to mind. Product launches.

 Is it consistent with your brand narrative?

-Brand storytelling is really important; if you have a clear and well communicated vision consumers are more likely to take notice of what you’re doing.
+Brand storytelling is really important; if you have a clear and well-communicated vision, consumers are more likely to notice what you’re doing.
 If a product is consistent with your brand narrative and furthers the story you’re telling, then it’s worth announcing to the market.

-On the flipside, if you’re putting out a feature or an update that isn’t congruos with your brand narrative, then launching is more likely to detract from the consumer perception of your company.
+On the flip side, if you’re putting out a feature or an update that isn’t congruous with your brand narrative, then launching is more likely to detract from the consumer perception of your company.

 Does it help you meet your goals?

-As an added bonus, it pays to show the market that you’re delivering on what you’ve set out to do.
+As a bonus, it pays to show the market that you’re delivering on what you’ve set out to do.

 Is it a new project?